How to Choose & Use Hiking Poles: A Foolproof Guide

 Easily Available Popular Trekking Poles – NEW ADDITIONS

-• Black Diamond Alpine FLZ Trekking Poles ($169.95) – One of the most popular of the folding aluminum pole sets for a reason – they are reliable, comfortable and easy to travel with, yet only weigh an ounce more than standard collapsible trekking poles.
+- Black Diamond Distance FLZ Trekking Poles ($159.95) – One of the most popular of the folding aluminum pole sets for a reason – they are reliable, comfortable and easy to travel with, yet only weigh an ounce more than standard collapsible trekking poles.
+The Flicklock clamp allows 15 mm of height adjustment for each of the three sizes.

-• Leki Khumbu Lite Trekking Poles ($119.95) – Leki’s popular aluminum pole is known for a most comfortable grip, even when palming the top.
+- Leki Khumbu Lite Trekking Poles – men’s ($119.95) – Leki’s popular aluminum pole is known for a most comfortable grip, even when palming the top.
 The microfiber wrist loop molds to hand and dries quickly.
 Leki flip locks are reliable and easy to adjust.
 A thumbwheel allows for fine lock pressure tuning without tools.

-• REI Co-op Flash Carbon Compact Trekking Poles ($149.00) – At 13 ounces, these carbon fiber poles are a few ounces lighter than aluminum and excellent at dissipating shock.
-Dense foam grips, easy to adjust cam locks.
+- REI Co-op Flash Carbon Trekking Poles ($169.00) – At 13.6 ounces, these carbon fiber poles are a few ounces lighter than aluminum and excellent at dissipating shock.
+Dense foam grips, easy to adjust wrist straps.
+Two different sizes cover a raange of heights.

 My Initial Experience with Hiking Poles

 My first experience with real hiking poles was mountaineering school at Mt.
-Rainier during the summer of 2004.
+Rainier.
 Up until that point, I thought only old people and hikers with bad knees used hiking poles (and now I’m old and have bad knees!).
 But I quickly found the advantage of poles extended beyond their use on snow fields.
 Of course the poles helped ease the load going downhill, but I was amazed at how much they helped going uphill, like being in 4-wheel drive!

 Get to Know Hiking Pole Parts From Top to Bottom